United States Naval Station Tutuila: History

 Located in the South Pacific, midway between Hawaii and New Zealand, the site was chosen in 1872 by Commander Richard Worsam Meade, who negotiated facilities for a coaling station for the United States Navy from the Samoan high chief Mauga Manuma.

 Initially used by Pacific and Asiatic Squadrons, by 1940 Tutuila was a minor naval station.
 However, with the looming threat of a Pacific War, plans were drawn up for the development of its capabilities.
 However, as the war moved north and west, Tutuila became a strategic backwater.
 Shipping arrivals declined after February 1944.
-Naval Station Tutuila supported the near by Naval Base Upolu, the two bases had the US Navy code name Operation Straw.
+Naval Station Tutuila supported the nearby Naval Base Upolu, the two bases had the US Navy code name Operation Straw.

 On January 11, 1942, a Japanese submarine surfaced off the coast of Tutuila and fired fifteen shells from its deck gun at the Naval Station in about ten minutes.
 Most landed harmlessly in the bay, but Commander Edwin Robinson was wounded in the knee by shrapnel and a member of the Fita Fita Guard (Samoan Marine Reserve) received minor injuries.
 Ironically, the only building damaged by the submarine's shell fire was a store owned by a Japanese expatriate, Frank Shimasaki.
 The fire was not returned in the only Japanese attack on Samoa during World War II.